sustainablejohn/mycarboncap/README.md

 * ||=
 * tap method

+# Spring 2016 Implementation Notes:

+## Desired Website Layout:
+- Homepage:
+  - Sign up with TripIt account
+  - No TripIt account?
+Enter address and we'll keep you posted
+- Sign up page: Pull TripIt data, display amount traveled that year, and take contact info and credit card info.
+- About carbon offsets/how it works
+- FAQ

+## Tringas suggested workflow:
+- Data options: Uber app, skymiles account, citymapper app
+- Tripit "Connections"
+- Squarespace for landingpage
+- Wufoo form for basic account information
+- Wufoo-> Stripe integration with subscription
+- Zapier to link Wufoo form to Asana, Trello, or other task manager
+- Create monthly task; manually process and send out emails.
+Should be pretty minimal work

+Would like:
+- Landing page with "sign up"
+- Sign up takes TripIt account name, email address, and credit card info (to Stripe)
+- Credit card info is used to create a Stripe customer account, but not to create a charge (yet).
+- Charges would be created manually from the Stripe dashboard once the user has gotten connected with the Tripit account.

+**NOTES FROM TRINGAS INTEGRATION:**
+Wufoo payments with Stripe requires that a payment be processed in order for Wufoo to process the payment (shows non-optional payment summary box).
+Not great.
+Also, Wufoo recurring payments works only for fixed recurring amounts, not flexible amounts (same as Stripe subscriptions).

-# API notes:
+##API notes:

-## Twitter:
+### Twitter:
 - Can access geolocations for any user; do not need user-specific oauth (though might be nice for privacy/security)
-- Very few people regularly use locations on Twitter, including many power users
+- Very few people regularly use locations on Twitter, including many power users.
+Estimated ~3% of tweets have geodata- not sure how statistically significant this is?

-## Instagram:
+### Instagram:
+- Need oauth callback address

-## Facebook:
+### Facebook:

+### Google Maps:

+### TripIt